 An adult elephant’s strength and weight are impressive, but how much can an elephant lift?
 They have been known to uproot trees, break fences, and even break steel chains with their trunk or tusks.

-To find out how much weight an elephant can lift, we’ll explore the anatomy of these gentle giants, their strength and weight in comparison to humans, and some examples of how much they can lift in real life.
+To find out how much weight an elephant can lift, we’ll explore their anatomy, their strength and weight in comparison to humans, and some examples of how much they can lift in real life.

 Anatomy of an Elephant